Dispatches

 AI slop debt is the new middle layer.
 It includes unevaluated agents, prompt sprawl, and model routing that nobody can audit.

 Prompts are quietly becoming enterprise interfaces, but without the governance structures we instinctively apply to data, code or systems.
-And like data sprawl before it prompt sprawl creates reliability issues, inefficiency and risk long before leadership realizes what's happening.
+And like data sprawl before it, prompt sprawl creates reliability issues, inefficiency and risk long before leadership realises what is happening.

 Half the engineering teams I speak with have no centralised prompt library.
 They have Slack threads, Notion docs, and individual engineers keeping "their best prompts" in local files.

 Amazon built an internal leaderboard called KiroRank to track AI usage among engineering teams.
-It was quietly taken down after employees began gaming it—burning tokens on meaningless dumb tasks solely to climb the rankings.
+It was quietly taken down after employees began gaming it, burning tokens on meaningless tasks solely to climb the rankings.

 That is not governance.
 That is waste with a scoreboard.

 The prices companies are paying for AI usage now are not real prices.
 OpenAI, Anthropic, Google and Meta are all pricing inference below the cost of serving it, burning venture capital to buy market share.
-OpenAI spends nearly two dollars for every dollar it earns on inference.
+OpenAI spends nearly $2 for every dollar it earns on inference.

-Sam Altman admitted publicly that the company loses money on its $200 per month subscriptions.
+Sam Altman admitted publicly that the company loses money on its $200/month subscriptions.

 The subsidy model started unwinding this year.
-In June 2026, the market noticed they were diverging.
+In June 2026, the market noticed the gap between what inference sells for and what it costs to serve.
 Chipmakers lost roughly $1.3 trillion in market value in a single session, the steepest one-day drop for the PHLX semiconductor index since the pandemic crash of March 2020.

 The enterprises that staffed entire teams on the premise that $20/month AI subscriptions would fund productivity gains are about to encounter the real cost curve.

-Anthropic launched Claude Fable 5 and Mythos 5 on June 9, 2026 at $10/$50 per million tokens—less than half the price of Mythos Preview.
+Anthropic launched Claude Fable 5 and Mythos 5 on 9 June 2026 at $10/$50 per 1 million tokens, less than half the price of Mythos Preview.

-That is a cut—and it still represents inference priced for volume buyers who have already committed millions.
+That is a genuine cut.
+It is also inference priced for volume buyers who have already committed millions.

-The $20/month flat-fee consumer plans were always priced below what heavy usage actually costs—loss leaders designed to drive adoption.
-But once a real business needs AI at scale, it moves to metered API pricing and burns through credits far faster than flat fees ever suggested.
+The $20/month flat-fee consumer plans were always priced below what heavy usage actually costs.
+They are loss leaders designed to drive adoption.
+Once a real business needs AI at scale, it moves to metered API pricing and burns through credits far faster than flat fees ever suggested.

 The FinOps Reckoning

 The ask is structurally perverse.
 Finance wants AI ROI.
 Engineering wants budget.
 The solution, as articulated in boardrooms from Singapore to Stockholm, is "optimise the cloud estate to free up capital for AI pilots."
-But the pilots have an 80-95% failure rate, the cloud optimisation curve flattened years ago, and the remaining waste is either politically untouchable or technically impossible to remove without re-architecting systems that are already in production.
+But the pilots have a failure rate of 80–95%, the cloud optimisation curve flattened years ago, and the remaining waste is either politically untouchable or technically impossible to remove without re-architecting systems that are already in production.
 So FinOps teams are caught holding both sides of an equation that does not sum.

 But wanting the skillset and having it are different states.

-That is Uber's answer: a blunt spending ceiling applied across the org because more granular controls do not yet exist.
+Uber's response, reported in early June, was a hard cap of $1,500 per employee per month per tool, with Claude Code and Cursor capped separately.
+It is a blunt spending ceiling applied across the org because more granular controls do not yet exist.
 It is the right call.
 It is also an admission that governance lagged adoption by six months.

-Gartner projects that more than 40% of agentic AI projects will be canceled by the end of 2027, citing cost overruns, unclear business value, and inadequate risk controls as the primary drivers.
+Gartner projects that more than 40% of agentic AI projects will be cancelled by the end of 2027, citing cost overruns, unclear business value, and inadequate risk controls as the primary drivers.

 Those cancellations will happen after the capital and the engineering quarters have been spent.
 The debt accrues whether the agent ships or not.